Obliquebanded leafroller (Choristoneura rosaceana)

 Orange tortrix (Argyrotaenia franciscana = A.citrana)

 Pest description and crop damage The principal leafroller pest of caneberries is the orange tortrix, which tends to infest early ripening caneberries and some blackberries.
 The obliquebanded leafroller is another leafroller species found in caneberry fields.
-Adults of these two species are buff-color moths with wing spans of 12-20 mm, and bell-shaped at rest.
+Adults of these two species are buff-color moths with wing spans of 12 to 20 mm, and bell-shaped at rest.
 The larvae of the orange tortrix are light cream to green with light brown heads, and are up to 12mm long at maturity.
 Obliquebanded leafroller larvae are similar in size but are darker green with dark brown to black heads.
 The larvae roll and tie leaves together with silk for shelter and feeding; they wriggle and thrash about violently when disturbed.
 Eggs are green and laid on leaves in clusters.
 They hatch in about 10 to 14 days.